2-REC/hugo-myblog-theme/README.md

 ## Changed Features from original Zzo Theme
 * General
     * Icons
       * Use of an 'icon-font' for icons in text (additionally to SVG tags)
 * Themes
     * More dynamic theme management.
       For each theme:
       - Add entry+infos in "data/theme.toml" (name, chroma, chroma_background, primary_color)
       - Add scss files ("themes/name.scss" + "themes/chroma_background.scss" + "syntax/chroma.scss")
     * Default case for 'theme' if current value in local storage is not valid => Remove 'theme' from localStorage if value is not in list of themes (in 'data/theme.toml').
 * Sidebar
     * Added taxonomy specific sidebar (different from "list")
+      * For "single" pages, can specify if want all taxonomy terms, or only those in page (all by default) => In "params": singleTaxonomies = true
     * Content of each sidebar (home, single, list, taxonomy) defined by list (in "params")
     * Special "-" separator to specify start of "floating" section
     * Possibility to have left and right sidebars (as well as both or none)